Karthikrao92/VISA-CREDIT-CARD-TRANSACTION-REPORT-POWER-BI/README.md

 *Raw transactional data was imported, cleaned, and transformed using Power Query.

-*Relationships were established among tables such as transactions, customers, card categories, and demographics.
+*Relationships were established among tables such as transactions, customers with a Date table.

 *Measures and calculated columns were created using DAX for KPIs like Total Revenue, Interest Earned, Transaction Count, and Average Transaction Volume.